Shop by Category

 Multivitamins contain both fat-soluble and water-soluble vitamins, so for the most benefits, take multis either in the morning with breakfast, or at night with dinner.

 Even though some nutrients with multis will interact with one another, multis are still the most convenient supplement and the type that people are most likely to consistently take.
-That being said, remember to eat your vitamins and minerals too!
-A healthy diet with a variety of foods is key to meeting your nutritional needs.
+That being said, remember to eat your vitamins and minerals, too.
+A healthy diet with a variety of nutrient-rich foods is key to meeting your nutritional needs.

 If you have a sensitive stomach, try supplementing with a meal.
 In this case, supplementing at night with dinner may be the best approach.